Activity-dependent plasticity: Stroke rehabilitation

 On the other hand, people with such conditions have the capacity to recover some degree of their lost abilities through continued challenges and use.
 An example of this can be seen in Norman Doidge's The Brain That Changes Itself.
 Bach y Rita's father had a disabling stroke that left the 65-year-old man half-paralyzed and unable to speak.
 After one year of crawling and unusual therapy tactics including playing basic children's games and washing pots, his father's rehabilitation was nearly complete and he went back to his role as a professor at City College in New York.
 This remarkable recovery from a stroke proves that even someone with abnormal behavior and severe medical complications can recover nearly all of the normal functions by much practice and perseverance.

 Recent studies have reported that a specific gene, FMR1, is highly involved in activity-dependent plasticity and fragile X syndrome (FraX) is the result of this gene's loss of function.
-FMR1 produces FMRP, which mediates activity-dependent control of synaptic structure.
+The FMR1 gene produces protein FMRP, which mediates activity-dependent control of synaptic structure.
 The loss or absence of this gene almost certainly leads to both autism and intellectual disability.
 Dr. Gatto has found that early introduction of the product FMRP results in nearly complete restructuring of the synapses.
 This method is not as effective, though, when introduced into a mature subject and only partially accommodates for the losses of FMR1.
 The discovery of this gene provides a possible location for intervention for young children with these abnormalities as this gene and its product act early to construct synaptic architecture.